ArlatPS/notesPS/ts.md

 - open source syntactic superset of JS
 - .ts is compiled to .js and .d.ts with types
-- package.json with devDependendcy typescript
+- package.json with devDependency typescript
-- tsonfig.json
+- tsconfig.json
   - outDir
   - target - which JS
   - include